My Quiet Kitchen

 photo to save on Pinterest

-Vegan Taco Bowls are like a giant taco salad but minus the lettuce and loaded with even more of your favorite fixings!
-Versatile, nutritious, and full of so many delicious flavors and textures.
+Vegan Taco Bowls are like a big taco salad minus the lettuce and loaded with even more of your favorite taco fixings!
+These heathy bowl are versatile, nutritious, and full of so many delicious flavors and textures.

 Depending on your choice of vegan meat, this recipe can be gluten-free, soy-free, and/or oil-free (WFPB).